 Stop Five: Touring the Maker’s Mark Distillery

 The weather in Kentucky on our second day was so perfect, it’s hard not to be biased.
-That said, I think Maker’s was my favorite distillery experience of the trip.
-This may be because I’m in advertising, and was fascinated by their brand story, which they tell most excellently as you wander the property.
+That said, I think Maker Mark was my favorite distillery experience of the trip.
+This may be because I’m in advertising, and was fascinated by their brand story, which they tell excellently as you wander the property.
+(I mean, just check out the details in the shutters, below!)
 Maker’s was also the only tour that took us into the bottling area.
-While it wasn’t in operation because of the weekend, we did get to see where the dip each bottle of Maker’s Mark in a vat of red wax—pretty cool!
-By far the best part of Maker’s was dipping our own bottle at the end of the tour.
+While it wasn’t in operation because of the weekend, we did get to see where they dip each bottle of Maker’s Mark into a vat of red wax, creating the trademark seal.
+By far the best part of Maker’s was dipping my own bottle at the end of the tour.
 In fact, you can dip anything you purchase at the gift shop in red wax.
 We saw a few baseball hats, glassware, flasks, and a ton of different bottles go into the vat.

 The Maker’s property is also really beautiful—a creek (named “Whisky Creek” of course) runs through it, the buildings are painted a rich brown with vibrant red shutters, and the whole feel of the place was very cozy and welcoming.
 Their visitor’s center did a great job telling the Maker’s story, with Harry Potter-esque talking portraits that gave you a preview of the personalities that shaped the brand.

 Address: 3350 Burkes Spring Rd, Loretto, KY 40037 [Full disclosure: this place was a DRIVE and a half, so prepare lots of time.
 On the plus side, there was some beautiful scenery along the way.]

 Stop Six: Trying craft bourbon at Limestone Branch Distillery